Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Currently, PCR diagnostics is becoming a practice.
+PCR diagnostics are currently becoming common practice.